tt-tisraeli/taliisraeli/index.md

 - Assisted in re-writing SDK to improve application performance
 - Lead team estimation meetings using agile methodologies

-**KENSHOO LTD | Tel Aviv, Israel | May 2013 – Jul 2016**
+**KENSHOO LTD** Tel Aviv, Israel | May 2013 – Jul 2016

-**Technical Account Manager, Social** | Dec 2015 – Jul 2016
-- Lead scoping discussion with clients during sales process & client onboarding.
-Responsible to approve and understand clients’ technical requirements
-- Worked closely with the product in rolling out complex functionalities and communicate both internally and externally as the expert on new features.
-- Established ad hoc solutions regularly to addressed product requirements.
-Efficient knowledge and trained in conversion custom URL builder, parsers, pixels, call tracking, cross-channel and cross device attribution.

-**Full Stack Developer** | May 2014 – Dec 2015
+**Full Stack Developer** | May 2014 – Jul 2016
 - Created web applications and services, client and server side including dashboards and visualizations, based on: AngularJS, jQuery, CSS3, HTML5, PHP, MySQL, Redis and AJAX.
 - Involved in application designing including analyzing various frameworks and tools, component approaches and use cases.
 - Actively designed, developed and integrated the monitoring tools, notification and alerting systems.